practical-scientific-computing/practical-scientific-computing.github.io/shell/03-editing_files.md

 `vi` keeps only one operation in its undo history.
 Don't mess up!
 {:.alert .alert-danger}

-To actually enter text, you need to switch modes into insert mode.
+To actually enter text, you need to switch modes to insert mode.
 This can be done many ways.
+From normal mode, you can start editing text in insert mody by pressing:

+<kbd>i</kbd>
+  : To insert text where the cursor cursor currently is.
+This is the ordinary way to enter insert mode.

+<kbd>a</kbd>
+  : Enter insert mode to append text immediately after the cursor.

+<kbd>I</kbd>
+  : Enter insert mode to insert text at the beginning of the current line

+<kbd>A</kbd>
-Pressing <kbd>i</kbd> is the ordinary way to enter insert mode where the cursor currently is.
-Other options are to press <kbd>a</kbd> to append text immediately after the cursor, or <kbd>I</kbd> to insert text at the beginning of a line, or <kbd>A</kbd> to insert text at the end of the line, or
+  : Enter insert mode to append text at the end of the line

+<kbd>o</kbd>
-<kbd>o</kbd> to insert text on a new line below the current one, or so on and so
+  : To open a new line below the cursor and insert text there.

-forth.
+...
+  : So on and so forth
+{:.dl-horizontal}

+There are thousands of keybindings that do specific things.
+When you learn to use them, you can edit text faster and easier than you ever have before but you can see how these editors are not for the faint of heart.

 Pressing <kbd>Esc</kbd> will return you from insert mode back to normal mode.
 In normal mode, you can also issue commands to the editor from a command line mode.
 To enter command mode, press <kbd>:</kbd>.
+Once in command mode, a `:` appears at the bottom of the editor.
+Typing will write out the command after the `:` and pressing <kbd>Enter</kbd> will issue the command.

-The commands you need to know are `:q` to quit.
+The commands you need to know are:

+`:q`
+  : Quits the editor.
 If there are unsaved changes and you wish to quit without saving, you must issue the command `:q!`.

+`:w`
-To save (write) any changes, issue the command `:w`.
-If the file does not exist, you must issue the command `:w FILENAME`.
-And lastly, to save and exit, you can issue the command `:wq`.
+ : Saves (writes) any changes to the file.
+If creating a new document with no file yet, you must issue the command `:w FILENAME`.
+{:.dl-horizontal}

+Commands can be chained together.
+For instance, the command `:wq` will save the file and then quit the editor.
+{:.alert .alert-info}

 This is the bare minimum you need to know if you ever find yourself spontaneously in a `vi` session editing some crucial file.